JesusOfCode/ffmpeg-batch/README.md

 # ffmpeg-batch
-A python script to convert an entire folders content into mp4 with ffmpeg.
+A python script to convert an entire folder's content into mp4 with ffmpeg.
 ## Requires:
 - ffmpeg